Virginia Beach IVC Filter Lawyer

 When you are treated for a potentially life-threatening illness at a hospital or another medical facility you expect the devices that are used by surgeons to be well tested and safe.
 However, our Virginia defective medical devices attorneys have highlighted a number of medical devices and appliances that have failed too often, causing serious and sometimes fatal complications in patients.
 If you or a family member has had surgery or hospitalization caused by an IVC filter, you likely have a significant products liability claim against the makers of the failed medical device.

-Inferior Vena Cava (IVC) filters are one of the most recent devices to cause numerous injuries to patients and even fatalities since their introduction into hospitals in 2005.
+Inferior Vena Cava (IVC) filters are one of the most recent devices to cause numerous injuries to patients and even fatalities since their introduction to hospitals in 2005.
 The lawsuits started hitting the courts in 2012 and they are still being filed.
 Patients claim the filters broke in their bodies, causing serious complications.
+If you have been impacted consult with a Virginia Beach IVC Filter lawyer today.

 What Are IVC Filters?